What To Do in Peru that Isn't Machu Picchu

 Chan Chan

 Located in the Sacred Valley outside Urubamba, you can do these two Inca sites in one trip because they're so close together.
 Moray is an incredible feat of agricultural ingenuity, with nearly 100 large terraces that rise and fall in elevation and which were used as places for crop experimentation.
-The Incas were incredible at growing enough food to sustain their large empire, and this is where they perfected their craft.
+The Incas developed remarkably advanced agricultural techniques, and this is where they perfected their craft.
 At Maras, you can see remarkable salt pans that offer visitors jaw-dropping beauty and plenty of souvenir salt.

 Moray is one of the most interesting of Inca archeological sites in The Sacred Valley.
 You can visit on Sacred Valley tours from Cusco.
 Since no written record of Moray is available, the most accepted theory believes that Moray was an agricultural research center of the Incas.
 Different crops could be grown under different temperature and humidity levels to see which grew the best.
 Visit Moray on your Sacred Valley Tours!